-I learned not to expect anything from anyone – not even friends – but to give.
-Not because I don’t have amazing friends but because people are busy, have their own burden.
+I learned not to expect anything from anyone – not even my amazing friends – but to give.
+People have their own burdens.
 I am grateful that anyone should stop to think of me in some way.
-Wish I had known earlier not to impose standards in my relationships, to free people in their weakness.
-Free God to grow them.
+Wish I had known earlier not to impose standards in my relationships, to free people in their weakness, free God to grow them.

 It was the decade I lost myself.
-When I plunged headlong into motherhood, Diana disappeared – in her stead a little guy’s personal Hometown Buffet.
+When I plunged headlong into motherhood, Diana disappeared and in her stead emerged a little guy’s personal Hometown Buffet.
 Everything-From-Scratch MOM.
 Homeschooler.
 Walking Unmade Bed, way too tired to care about looking presentable.

 I’ve developed a compassion entirely alien to my nature and temperament.
-Hard to go through near-death training and have no empathy for those who suffer.
-It’s been one dogged climb against a steady rain of impossible setbacks.
-One step forward for every 2, 3 in reverse.
+It’s hard to go through near-death training and come out with no empathy for those who suffer.
+One step forward for every 2 or 3 in reverse has made it one dogged climb against a steady rain of impossible setbacks..
 I can’t figure the math on how I’ve ended up on higher ground, except for the grace of God and the stints of running He’s blessed.
-I have plumbed unchartered dimensions of heartache and blackness.
-Laid bare the nemesis fear, have come to see just how deeply it runs beneath upsets.
+I have plumbed unchartered dimensions of heartache and blackness, laid bare the nemesis fear, coming to see just how deeply it runs beneath my upsets.

-It was the decade I should have known better.
-Paid heavily for some stupid decisions.
+It was the decade I should have known better and paid heavily for some stupid decisions.
 But there is no stumbling block that cannot transform into a stepping stone.